luxocrates/viciious/LIMITATIONS.md

  The following functionality of target hardware is **not implemented**:

 Configuration
 - Emulation of any external devices except the tape deck and joysticks.
-The emulator presently has no support for `.d64` files, and adding it is very high priority for the future.
-(Cartridges, less so.)
+The emulator cannot presently emulate a disk drive, and adding it is high priority for the future (cartridges, less so).
+However, when given a `.d64` disk image, it can show the disk’s directory, and allow a single program to be launched from it.
 - 60Hz (NTSC) VIC/system-clock
 - Minor timing differences between the C64 and C64C.
 The classic breadbox is the reference hardware for this emulator.